Did you know?

 The Dullstroom Arts & Cultural Festival in mid-December showcases the talents of local singers, crafters, artists and chefs.

-Smoked trout from 1 of the many shops in Dullstroom.
-Dullstroom also has many small craft shops and art galleries - spend an afternoon walking down the main street and going into the shops that catch your eye.
+Smoked trout is a speciality in the town.
+Dullstroom also has many small craft shops and art galleries.
+Spend an afternoon walking down the main street and going into the shops that catch your eye.